Theta Nullvalues of Supersingular Abelian varieties

-However for the construction of Moret-Bailly families our method is not optimal.
-Indeed it is faster to construct Moret-Bailly families by interpolating the theta nullvalues based at the completely decomposed points, i.e. the points whose fiber is isomorphic to a product of elliptic curves as a principally polarized abelian variety (see \cite{APThesis}).
-This alternative approach does not generalize to Li-Oort families.
+This improves on the implementation from \cite{AP} where it was computationally infeasible to compute generic fibers.
+The culprit was that a generic algorithm to compute the normalization in (loc. cit, Algorithm 2, step 8) was used.
+However, there are ways to compute the normalization that exploit the special geometric situation at hand (unpublished, nowhere implemented).
+That leads to a method to compute a model for the generic fiber of a Moret-Bailly family which is slightly faster than computing theta nullvalues.
+Nevertheless, the asymptotic running time of the last step would only differ by constant factor and thus the overall complexity is the same by the analysis in Proposition \ref{PropCompl}.
+But, for the computation of the generic fiber of a Moret-Bailly family none of these two methods is optimal.
+In fact, the fastest known way to compute Moret-Bailly families is by interpolating the theta nullvalues based at the completely decomposed points, i.e. the points whose fiber is isomorphic to a product of elliptic curves as a principally polarized abelian variety (see \cite[Section 10.6]{APThesis}).
+That algorithm has complexity $O(p^{3+\varepsilon})$.
+Indeed, the bottleneck is the enumeration of all the isomorphism classes of supersingular elliptic curves which has the given complexity as a consequence of \cite[Proposition 7.7]{Kirschmer-Voight}.
+This alternative approach does not generalize to Li-Oort families with $g\geqslant 3$.
 The main difference between Moret-Bailly and Li-Oort families is that a Moret-Bailly family is parametrized by \emph{all} the maximal isotropic subgroups of $\ker(\eta)$ whereas Li-Oort put some restrictions on them.
 Thus interpolating Li-Oort families based at the completely decomposed points fails.
-Indeed a maximal isotropic subgroup $\mathcal{H} \subseteq \ker(\eta)$ with $E^g/\mathcal{H}$ completely decomposed does not necessarily satisfy the conditions of Li and Oort \cite[Section 3.6]{Li-Oort}.
+Indeed, a maximal isotropic subgroup $\mathcal{H} \subseteq \ker(\eta)$ with $E^g/\mathcal{H}$ completely decomposed does not necessarily satisfy the conditions of Li and Oort \cite[Section 3.6]{Li-Oort}.
 In fact only a small proportion of them will do so because the condition is a closed one.
-However notice that for the method of the present paper it was inessential whether the isogenies to a completely decomposed abelian variety satisfied the condition of Li and Oort. \end{rem}
+However, notice that for the method of the present paper it was inessential whether the isogenies to a completely decomposed abelian variety satisfied the condition of Li and Oort. \end{rem}